ENGINEER IN THE WOOD INDUSTRY

 Developing building materials Dimensioning Structures Global approach to wood projects

-Industrialization of wood products and processes Company logistics Digital engineering for decision making
+Industrialisation of wood products and processes Company logistics Digital engineering for decision making

 6 ECTS